 Find Apps Eating Up Your Battery

-The first recommendation we always make if battery life isn’t as expected, is check on third-party applications.
-If you want to fix your bad Galaxy S7 battery life, you’re going to want to keep an eye on applications for potential problems.
+The first recommendation we always make if battery life isn’t as expected is check on third-party applications.
+Keeping an eye on your apps is one of the biggest yet easiest steps to take.
 They can drain a battery faster than anything else, at times.

 Read: Galaxy S7 Edge Review

-Whether these are stock apps that came on it, or 3rd party apps downloaded from the Google Play Store, there is a chance a rogue app will put a huge dent in battery life.
+Whether these are stock apps that came on your phone, or 3rd party apps downloaded from the Google Play Store, there is a chance a rogue app will put a huge dent in battery life.
 This goes for all Android devices, not just the Galaxy S7.

 Above is a screenshot showing a good day with the Galaxy S7 Edge.
 Getting nearly 23 hours of usage, with more than 4 hours remaining and over 4 hours of the important “screen on time”.
-This is how battery results typically look for me, but others aren’t enjoying the same experience.
+Battery life will vary from person to person, but that is an average day for most.

 The biggest drain on battery life is “Android System” shown on the bottom left of the screenshot above.
 That’s a bit high, but I used the device a lot.
-Users will want to look for some rogue app being at the top of the list, with a high percentage.
+Users will want to look for random rogue apps topping the list instead.
+You shouldn’t see regular apps here but if you do something is wrong.
 If so, uninstall that app to prevent it from draining battery.
-Or try reinstalling it to fix whatever problem is causing unusually high battery drain.
-Recently Facebook and Facebook Messenger were the cause of an issue.
+Or try reinstalling it to fix whatever is going on.
+Recently Facebook and Facebook Messenger had a similar problem.
 The company suggested simply restarting each app once to fix it.

 Oculus Battery Life Fix

-Users have noticed the Oculus VR app is absolutely killing the S7 series battery, and even more so after an update in September.
-The new Oculus Rooms feature seems to be the culprit, although we’d recommend users disable the app completely if it isn’t needed.
+Users have noticed the Oculus VR app is absolutely killing the S7 series battery, and even more so after an update in late 2016.
+The new Oculus Rooms feature seems is the culprit, and we recommend users disable the app completely if you don’t use the Gear VR.

 Head into Settings > Applications > Application Manager and scroll down to Oculus.
 Select the app and choose the “Disable” or “Uninstall” button.
-Most likely it can’t be uninstalled.
-This will completely disable all aspects of this app, which has been found to really hurt battery life.
-Alternatively owners can turn off auto-updates inside the Oculus app, or disable and uninstall the new Rooms feature too.
+This will completely disable all aspects of this app, which has been found to hurt battery life.
+Alternatively, owners can turn off auto-updates inside the Oculus app, or disable and uninstall the new Rooms feature too.

 Reboot Your Galaxy S7 or S7 Edge

 Oddly enough, I’ve found that if battery life is dropping at a fast rate after pulling it off the charger, there’s a reason for it.
-GPS, WiFi, or an app could be draining things.
+GPS, WiFi, or an app could be acting up.
 Something isn’t right, but we don’t know what yet.
 A quick reboot will often fix this, and save owners from dealing with a dead battery later in the day.

-If the phone is getting hot for no reason, seems to be lagging or working unusually hard, long press the power button and choose “Restart”.
-Another option is to press and hold power and the home key for 7-8 seconds to do a hard reset.
+If the phone is getting hot for no reason, lagging or working unusually hard, long press the power button and choose “Restart”.
+Another option is to press and hold power and the home key for 7-8 seconds to do a hard reboot.
+This won’t erase anything but restarts the phone with a clean slate.

 Screen Brightness & Sleep Time

-Having a big 5.1 or 5.5-inch Quad-HD display cranked up watching videos or playing games can easily drain a battery.
-Screen on time under the battery stats page in settings is important, as the display will usually be at the top of the list.
-As a result you’ll want to head into Settings > Display > Brightness and choose something that works for you.
-Auto isn’t ideal for conserving battery, and I use somewhere around 30-40% brightness.
-Setting it to auto means it changes on the fly, but the constant up and downs will slowly make battery life worse throughout the day.
-Or just change the brightness in the pulldown bar.
+Having a big 5.1 or 5.5-inch Quad-HD display watching videos or playing games at full brightness can easily drain a battery.
+Screen-on time under the battery stats page in settings is important, as the display will usually be at the top of the list.
+As a result, you’ll want to head into Settings > Display > Brightness and choose something that works for you.
+Auto isn’t ideal for conserving battery, as it goes up and down throughout the day on its own.
+Personally, I use somewhere around 30-40% brightness at all times.
+You can also change this quickly in the notification pulldown bar on most Samsung phones.

 While we’re in display settings some owners will want to lower the “screen timeout” option.
-This is how long the phone stays on before the screen auto dims and turns off to save battery life.
-By default many are set to 1 minute, try 30 seconds.
+This is how long the phone stays on before the screen dims and turns off after a set amount of time.
+By default, it is set to 1 minute but try 30 seconds instead.
 This way every time a user turns on their phone it isn’t staying on for 1,2, or even 5 minutes at a time.
 This all adds up when we check our phones 100 times a day.
-Turn the Screen Timeout down to a lower setting.
+Turn the Screen Timeout down to a lower setting, or remember to hit the sleep/power button when you’re done using it.

 WiFi, 4G LTE, Bluetooth & GPS